BlueNalgene/LaTeX_Guided_Course/index.md

 1. Calculate the average inflammation per day across all patients.
 2. Plot the result to discuss and share with colleagues.

-To do all that, we'll have to learn a little bit about programming.
+To do all that, we'll have to learn a little bit about document creation.

 > ## Prerequisites
 >
-> You need to understand the concepts of **files** and **directories** and how to start a Python
+> You need to understand the concepts of **files** and **directories** and how to start a LaTeX
-> interpreter before tackling this lesson.
-This lesson sometimes references Jupyter
+> compiler before tackling this lesson.
+This lesson sometimes references Overleaf
-> Notebook although you can use any Python interpreter mentioned in the [Setup](setup/).
+> although you can use any LaTeX compiler mentioned in the [Setup](setup/).
 >
-> The commands in this lesson pertain to **Python 3**.
+> The commands in this lesson pertain to **LaTeX2e**.
+Compilation will be done with **pdflatex** {: .prereq}
-{: .prereq}

 ### Getting Started
-To get started, follow the directions on the "[Setup](setup/)" page to download data and install a Python interpreter.
+To get started, follow the directions on the "[Setup](setup/)" page to download data.
+If you are using Overleaf, you will not have to download a LaTeX compiler to your computer.
+If you already have a preferred editor, you can use that.